 Why Creams and Gels Are the Best Options for Joint and Muscle Inflammation

-Anti-Inflammatory Drugs vs Creams
+Anti-Inflammatory Drugs vs. Creams

-As a knee sufferer, I have tried many products on the market and I found that the gels and the creams are the most effective while safe for use.
+As a knee sufferer, I have tried many products on the market and I found that the gels and creams are the most effective while safe for use.
 I only used pills when I was in big pain, because non-steroidal anti-inflammatory drugs, although effective in controlling the pain, when abused, can have serious side effects, including stomach and liver problems.

-The Biofreeze has a strong, but pleasant menthol and camphor smell, and it has a burning/cooling sensation, after you apply it.
+The Biofreeze has a strong, but pleasant menthol and camphor smell, and it has a burning/cooling sensation after you apply it.
 It stimulates the muscles and joints similarly to an ice pack.

-Types of Topical NSAID
+Types of Topical NSAIDs

-Cold Therapy vs Topical Anti-Inflammatory Drugs
+Cold Therapy vs. Topical Anti-Inflammatory Drugs

 There are two types of creams discussed in this article, and I am prepared to be criticized for comparing apples to oranges, but it kind of makes sense because so many people do this comparison.
 One type of creams and gels are cooling agents, that work in a similar way to applying ice on the joint, and the other type contains substances that will stimulate the tissue healing.
 The first type will have an immediate effect, soothing pain and reducing inflammation, the second type will be effective on the long run, with minimal effects on a short term.